Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 accordance with the Raffles and Poker Runs Act.

 (8.1) The purchase of raffle chances for a raffle

 conducted in accordance with the Raffles and Poker Runs Act.

 with the Charitable Games Act.

 (10) Pull tabs and jar games when conducted under the

 Illinois Pull Tabs and Jar Games Act.

-(11) Gambling games conducted on riverboats when
+(11) Gambling games when authorized by the Illinois

 (12) Video gaming terminal games at a licensed